nicolesy/looking_glass/README.md

 2. Add user login feature to allow for accessing photos and favoriting preset packs
 3. Create a split-view of the before/after images (instead of two side-by-side)
 4. Create slider for the before/after photo to preview the image

+Final goal is to make the site functional and launch it so it is live and accessible to the public.